sh4nx0r/sh4nx0r.github.io/_posts/2017-04-21-mega-guide-information-security-interview-questions.md

 ### 113. How do you create a ***Computer Security Defense Plan***?
 - Make a list of the assets that ought to be protected.
 - Assign a value to each asset _say on a scale of 1-5_ on how critical that asset is and also assign the value in which the asset can likely be compromised.
 - Once all assets are identified, the security measures has to be implied.
-Critical assets with higher exposure risk has to be given utmost importance and the remaining assets should be provided with baseline security measures.
+Critical assets with higher exposure risk must be given utmost importance and the remaining assets should be provided with baseline security measures.
 - Perimeter Security should be tightened and all the internal devices must have Endpoint Security implemented.
 - All the policies and procedures should be implemented properly.
 - It is better to deploy an SIEM solution and get alerts and notifications about the devices on the network.
 If SIEM is out of scope, use good vulnerability scanning tools to make sure all the security holes are plugged.